CtrlK

 Specificity

-Names the domain (oracle CLI) and mentions specific concepts (prompt + file bundling, engines, sessions, file attachment patterns), but these are feature categories rather than concrete actions like 'create sessions' or 'bundle files'.
+Names the domain ('oracle CLI') and lists some areas (prompt + file bundling, engines, sessions, file attachment patterns), but these are topic areas rather than concrete actions.
+It says 'best practices for using' which is somewhat vague about what specific actions the skill enables.

 2 / 3